lovishhamal/Bluesheep/README.md

 ```
    1. Install Node js and yarn on your machine

+   In terminal type git --version
+   If git is not installed install git

    2. Copy the repo link from Code button

    Open your terminal and make a project folder